 The title for each table appears at the top and all source material and /or notes are placed on the bottom.
 If there is not enough room for both the table and the reference material on the same page, continue the text and insert the table and any corresponding reference material together on the next page.
-If necessary, the font used in tables may be reduced to 10 point.
-Eight to ten blank lines should be left between two consecutive tables whenever they appear on the same page without intervening text.
+If necessary, the font used in tables may be reduced to 10 points.
+At least two double spaces (4 blank lines) should separate two consecutive tables.